xwzy/PyPhotoOrganizer/README.md

 - Display photos in a list and view selected images.
 - Extract and display EXIF information (capture time, dimensions, ISO, exposure time, aperture) if available.
 - Keep all photos, keep only the JPEG version, or delete both the JPEG and raw versions.
-- Filter photos based on file types (e.g., keep only JPEG files).
-- Customizable keyboard shortcuts for quick operations.
+- Keyboard shortcuts for quick operations.
 - Supports popular raw file formats.

 ## Installation